guruHub/graphite-curlspeed/README.md

 This script will use curl to get speed information for a given list of sites and submit the results to graphite.

+This script is still a work in progress.

 Author: Guzman Braso - guruhub.com.uy

 Multi Node Setup